Raj Verma: Biography

-Raj Verma earned a Bachelor of Engineering degree from B.M.S College of Engineering, affiliated with Bangalore University.

 He began his career at Wipro, an Indian tech giant.
 He started his career in computer sales at WIPRO before moving to Parametric Technology Corporation (PTC), a software company based in Massachusetts.
 At PTC, Verma became the top seller in India by 1997 and was promoted to Director of Sales Development for the Asia-Pacific (APAC) region, requiring a move to Hong Kong.

 In 2001, Verma joined Staffware, a business process management (BPM) technology provider, to help expand its presence in the APAC region.
 Staffware was acquired by TIBCO in 2004.
 At TIBCO, he gained insights into real-time data processing, a concept championed by the company's founder, Vivek Ranadivé.

 He joined TIBCO as sales director for Asia and in 2006 was later transferred to the company's Silicon Valley headquarters to drive sales of BPM software.
 He rose through the ranks, becoming chief marketing officer (CMO), Executive Vice President of Global Sales, and chief operating officer (COO).
 During his tenure, Verma helped in growing TIBCO's revenue to over $1 billion.
 He remained with the company until 2011, leaving shortly after Ranadivé stepped down as CEO.

 After his time at TIBCO, Verma held executive roles at Apttus Software as chief revenue officer (CRO) and COO, and at Hortonworks as president and COO.